Shruti-Mahato/SRAM/README.md

 ### 1. Transient Analysis :
 Create transient analysis simulations for read and write operations.
 For example:
 - Write: Apply signals to write data (0 and 1) into the SRAM cell and observe the cell's response.
 - Read: Apply signals to read data from the SRAM cell and observe the cell's response.

-Here, we are writing two data at two different address and then reading the data from the corresponding address line.
+Here, we are writing data to two different addresses and then reading the data from the corresponding address lines.
 ![image](https://github.com/Shruti-Mahato/SRAM/assets/119694274/c8170075-c4d0-4d15-a488-f817827e47ab)

 Output waveforms are given below-